joshdholtz/fastlane-plugin-github_action/README.md

 ## About github_action

 [GitHub Actions](https://github.com/features/actions) makes it easy to build, test, and deploy your code right from GitHub.
-However, etting up [_fastlane_](https://github.com/fastlane/fastlane) to work with [match](https://docs.fastlane.tools/actions/match/#match) on GitHub Actions can take bit of juggling and manual work :pensive:
+However, setting up [_fastlane_](https://github.com/fastlane/fastlane) to work with [match](https://docs.fastlane.tools/actions/match/#match) on GitHub Actions can take bit of juggling and manual work :pensive:

 But `fastlane-plugin-github_action` to the rescue :muscle: